Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-11-28-Shellcode-With-The-Default-Linux-Toolchain.md

 Now that we've discussed current shellcode generation strategies, lets take a brief aside on bootloaders.
 Why?
 We'll get to that.

 There are two main strategies to booting a computer.
 BIOS and UEFI.
 UEFI is the current standard for most Intel and AMD x86\_64 systems.
-It relies on a specifically formatted hard drive partition and executes a PE formated executable, which eventually loads the operating system.
+It relies on a specifically formatted hard drive partition and executes a TE (a flavor of PE) formated executable, which eventually loads the operating system.

 The other mechanism for booting modern computers is via the BIOS.
 The BIOS is an older standard, and is still in use by older desktops, laptops, and servers.
-Its boot process is simpler than UEFI but… well, let's get into it.
+Its boot process is simpler than UEFI.

 BIOS starts by locating the first block of each of the hard drives attached to the system.
 If the disk is marked as bootable, then it's first block will be a Master Boot Record.
 The MBR has the magic value of 0xAA55, and the code needed to start the system.
 If this magic value is found, the BIOS will attempt to execute the first block as 16 bit "real mode" assembly.